 High performers are often “rewarded” with additional work and stretched responsibilities.
 However, if their workload remains too high over a sustained period, this can lead to burnout.
 Research has found that role overload is positively correlated with turnover (Griffeth et al., 2000).
 So companies must take care to keep the balance between offering high performers challenging work and overburdening them with too much responsibility.

-Pay not in line with performance
+Pay out of line with performance

 Instead, pay comes into the equation when results and rewards are strongly linked, as in commission-based roles.
 In these scenarios, strong performance and high rewards go hand in hand with job satisfaction, which in turn may be a protective factor against turnover.
-Podsakoff and Williams (1986) found that, when pay is contingent on performance there is a much stronger link between performance, turnover, and job satisfaction.
+When pay is contingent on performance there is a much stronger link between performance, turnover, and job satisfaction.
 However, the correlation is a fairly weak one and may only be predictive up to a certain point.

 Low organisational commitment